romeric/Fastor/README.md

 auto tn4 = 2*tn1+sqrt(tn2-tn3);
 ~~~

-Here `tn4` is not a tensor but a an expression that is not yet evaluated.
-The expression gets evaluated if you assign it to another tensor explicitly or call the free function `evaluate` on the expression
+Here `tn4` is not another tensor but rather an expression that is not yet evaluated.
+The expression is evaluated if you explicitly assign it to another tensor or call the free function `evaluate` on the expression

 ~~~c++
 Tensor<float,16,16,16,16> tn5 = tn4;